-I have two young children (both under the age of four).
+I have two young children.
 Because I have heard of even young children being the victims of identity theft, I am considering freezing their credit files until they are old enough to have their first credit cards.
 What is your opinion on this?
 Is it possible for a parent to freeze the credit of a minor?
 Would you do this for your own children?

 Your children probably do not yet have credit reports, so you wouldn’t be able to freeze them, and I wouldn’t freeze the reports if they did exist, even for my own children.

 There seems to be a growing misperception that everyone is assigned a credit history at birth, just like a Social Security number.
 In fact, your children won’t have a credit report until they have credit in their names.

 Having no credit report is better protection than having a credit report with a freeze.
 If an identity thief applies for credit using your children’s information, the lender will get a response indicating no credit report exists with those identifiers, and also may receive an alert that the Social Security number belongs to a minor.

 A notice that the Social Security number is issued to a minor can tip off the lender to fraud, stop the application and allow the lender to notify law enforcement.